185: MY GRAVE SITUATION ONE THRU THIRTY-NINE

 As of March 2022, there are six United States Presidents still alive and kicking.
 The oldest is our 39th President Jimmy Carter who is 97; while our 44th President Barack Obama is 60 years old and is the youngest.
 The four in the middle are Bill Clinton, George W. Bush, and Donald Trump – who are all 75 years old.
 Bringing up the rear of the middlemen is our current Commander-In-Chief, Joe Biden, who turned 79 years old on November 20, 2021.
 While the latest trend has been for a President to be buried at his Presidential Library, I’ve heard Jimmy Carter has planned to be interred in the yard of his home in Plains, Georgia after his death.
 Carter is one of my favorite Presidents, so I hope that fateful day is a long way away as I’d love to see Jimmy hit the century mark.
 Perhaps if any of the living Presidents see this blog post and they notice my ranking, hopefully it will inspire them to design their own tombstone.
 I’d like to think they wouldn’t want to land near the bottom of my list.
 While it would take a miracle for them to edge out Garfield for the top spot, there is nothing stopping them from cracking the Top Ten.

-I hope you found my ranking interesting and it has inspired your own list of Presidential gravesites ranked from one to thirty-nine.
+I hope you found my ranking interesting, and hopefully it has inspired your own list of Presidential gravesites ranked from one to thirty-nine.
 Please leave a comment on where you rank the Presidential graves and let me know which graves you have visited in person.
 Have any of you been to all thirty-nine gravesites?
 Or would you rather spend your vacations doing something more fun that visiting dead people?
 Walley World, perhaps?
 Please let my photographer and me know – we’d love to read your comments!
 One last thought: I’ve come up with the perfect design for Jimmy Carter’s tombstone and if he chose it, his final resting place would make it into my Top Ten – which is a tough nut to crack!
 Please take a look at the design below.
 Thank you for reading and please share this blog on social media.

 I think this giant smiling peanut would make the perfect design and prototype for Jimmy and Rosalynn Carter’s headstone.
 Wouldn’t it look amazing situated above their graves in the front yard of their Plains, Georgia home?